Michael Kirby, Robyn Laverack, Jordan Raskopoulos, Shirleene Robinson, Cathy Van Extel, 1 June 2018

-MICHAEL KIRBY: Yeah, we can't forget Tasmania, they're down there.
-They're a beautiful island off the coast, and now of course they're also one of the very, very forward in things, under both political regimes, in Tasmania.
+MICHAEL KIRBY: Yes, we can't forget Tasmania, they're down there.
+They're a beautiful island off the coast and now, of course, they're also one of the very, very forward in things, under both political regimes, in Tasmania.

 MICHAEL KIRBY: It's rather similar isn't it, it's going back to the deal.